treylorswift/InfluencerToolkitApp/README.md

 # Influencer Toolkit Desktop App

 Influencer Toolkit automates sending of direct messages to your Twitter followers, with a focus on soliciting mailing list / newsletter signups.
-Send up to 1000 messages per day (per Twitter guidelines).
+Send up to 1000 messages per day.

 ### Features